Pepi II In Egyptian also

 c.
 2246 - 2152 BC Reign: 94 years

-By tradition his reign was 94 years (more likely around 64), if so, the longest in Egyptian his- tory.
-He seems to have ascended the throne at the age of about six.
+Pepi II was possibly a younger brother to king Merenre and the last significant ruler of the 6th dynasty.
+His reign was 94 years (more likely around 64).
+He ascended the throne at the age of about six.
 Remarkably no depictions of any kind of him are known despite his very long reign, but a stone head found in a shrine at Koptos in Upper Egypt (in picture left) might be from a statue of him.
+His throne name was the common Neferkare.
+During his reign Egypt lost grip over Nubia and Palestine and mines in Sinai were abandoned and the golden era of Egypt was over.
+Most of the important people during the last days of dynasty six are believed to be related to him in some way or another.

 (Pepi II main text)